jtherrmann/16-bit-lisp/README.md

 The **final goal** is a bootable, 16-bit Lisp interpreter for x86 real mode.

 The **end of semester goal** is a partial implementation of the interpreter.
-In particular, the interpreter should be able to:
+The partial interpreter should be able to:

 - Construct the following Lisp objects: ints, symbols, pairs, and the empty list.
-- Read an input expression and convert it into a Lisp object representing the expression's abstract syntax tree.
+- Read an input expression and convert it into a Lisp object representing the expression's abstract syntax tree (AST).
 - Print Lisp objects.

+Evaluating expressions is not an explicit goal for the end of the semester, but I may begin implementing expression evaluation if I have time.

 ## Background